 The contestant shall follow the tow boat through the entrance gate of the slalom course (Diagram 1), pass around the outside of any or all 6 buoys and proceed through the far end gate (constituting a pass), making the turn and returning through the course in a similar fashion, until he misses a buoy or a gate or falls.

-The boat shall follow a straight path as close to the centerline of the course as possible.
-The boat shall follow a straight path within the limits of the boat gate buoys.
+The boat shall follow a straight path as close as possible to the centreline of the course.
+This path shall be maintained from the entrance pre-gates and continue for as long as the skier is in the course.

 The skier may elect to waive all passes below a selected rope length (or speed should the Event Judges lower the minimum starting speed).
 In such cases the skier may notify the dock official of his selected rope length (or speed) any time before he starts his run.
 A skier who fails to select his starting speed at the specified time, will start at the maximum starting rope length and minimum speed for the event.
 Further optional selection of slalom passes is also allowed.
 If a skier misses in a pass that follows an optionally skipped pass, he/she shall be scored as if the buoys were scored in the pass following the last completed pass.